Allen Matkins

 • Wachovia Bank, NA v.
 Downtown Sunnyvale Residential, LLC, et al., (Superior Court of California, County of Santa Clara).
 Represented a real property receiver appointed over a large-scale commercial development in connection with successfully securing trial court approval of the receiver’s administration and improvement of the development, as well as approval of the receiver’s compensation and discharge request.

 • Hana Small Business Lending, Inc. v.
 Rock Petroleum, Inc., et al., (Superior Court of California, County of Riverside).
-Represented a real property receiver appointed to administer, and ultimately sell, receivership estate comprised of multiple service stations, convenience stores, and attendant contracts and permits.
+Represented a real property receiver appointed to administer, and ultimately sell, receivership estate comprised of numerous service stations, convenience stores, and attendant contracts and permits.

 • Excel National Bank v.
 Tolosa Sison Family Corp., et al., (Superior Court of California, County of San Mateo).
-Represented a real property receiver appointed to administer receivership estate substantially comprised of service station and convenience store assets.
+Represented a real property receiver appointed to administer receivership estate comprised of multiple service station and convenience store assets.

 Regulatory Compliance